A phenomenological model of QCD monopole hadron interactions: SU(3) linear sigma model coupled with monopoles

 where we have taken into account the fact that the monopole quark interactions are independent of flavors, for instance, $\sum_{i\sim 3}|\Phi_i|^2(\bar{u}u+\bar{d}d+\bar{s}s)$.
 The monopoles $\Phi_i$ are described by the dual superconducting model $L_{\Phi}$ given above.
 Therefore, the SU(3) linear sigma model coupled with the monopoles is described by the Lagrangian $L_{su(3) \Sigma}+L_{\Phi}+L_{int}^{SU(3)}$.

 First, we would like to see vacuum configurations of the scalar fields $\sigma_x$, $\sigma_y$ and the monopole fields $\Phi_i$.
 Their potential is given by

 where the term with $h_x$ represents $u$ and $d$ quark bare mass so that we may approximately put $h_x=0$.
+We only retain the term with $h_y$ which generates the $s$ quark mass.
 The term with $c$ represents QCD chiral anomaly.
 Here we put $c=0$.
 The anomaly is already taken into account in the monopole meson interactions in our model.
 As we have explained, quarks change their chiralities when they collide with the monopoles.
 The chirality non conservation is caused\cite{rubakov,callan,ezawa} by the chiral anomaly.
 Thus, the monopole hadron interaction is produced by the chiral anomaly.
 For simplicity we assume that the anomaly is only present in the interaction term $L_{int}^{SU(3)}$.

 The vacuum configurations of these fields are determined by solving following equations

 As in the SU(2) linear sigma model, without the explicit breaking term $\propto h_y$, the chiral condensate ( $\langle\sigma_x\rangle\neq 0$ and $\langle\sigma_y\rangle\neq 0$ ) arises only when the monopole condensation $\langle\Phi_i\rangle\neq 0$ takes place.
 From the above equations, we can see that when $h_y=0, \sigma_{x,y}\to 0$ as $\Phi_i\to 0$ because all parameters $m^2$, $\lambda_{1,2}'$ are positive.
 Because we have the term with $h_y\neq 0$ leading to the $s$ quark mass, this explicit chiral symmetry breaking term gives $\langle\sigma_y\rangle\neq 0$ without the monopole condensation.